ubuntu/authd-oidc-brokers/e2e-tests/testing.md

 - Optionally, you can set:
   - `SNAPSHOT_ON_FAIL` - If set, a snapshot will be taken if a test fail.
 Default is "false".
-  - `RUN_ONSCREEN` - If set, the tests will run with a visible window.
+  - `SHOW_WEBVIEW` - If set, the tests will run with a visible window.
 Default is "false" (headless).

 - If the script is run without arguments, it will run all the tests.
 You can also provide a specific test file and it will run only that test.